 Zalando’s Compliance team is responsible for ensuring that we all work together in an environment that is safe, professional and inclusive for everyone.
 Our Code of Ethics sets expectations and guides our behavior towards each other, our customers, brands and other parties.
 We have several measures in place to support anyone who believes the Code of Ethics has been violated, and to administer consequences to react to such violations.
 As of this year, our Code of Ethics is referenced in all new employee contracts, and introduced during the onboarding process of all new starters.
 We have improved the guidance on our Whistleblowing tool to explicitly encourage the reporting of discriminatory incidents or microaggressions.
 We see an opportunity to encourage a culture where speaking up is regarded as a positive behavior for making Zalando a better and more inclusive place for everyone.
-As of November 2020, our unconscious bias training is mandatory for every employee.

 Support for Parents and Caregivers